awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### DeleteObjects/DeleteObjects.go

-This example deletes all of the objects in a bucket.
+This example deletes all of the objects in an Amazon S3 bucket.

 `go run DeleteObjects.go -b BUCKET`